HKUST-KnowComp/Visual_PCR/README.md

 This fact brings a huge challenge for modern natural language understanding systems, particularly conventional context-based pronoun coreference models.
 To tackle this challenge, in this paper, we formally define the task of visual-aware pronoun coreference resolution (PCR), and introduce VisPro, a large-scale dialogue PCR dataset, to investigate whether and how the visual information can help resolve pronouns in dialogues.
 We then propose a novel visual-aware PCR model, VisCoref, for this task and conduct comprehensive experiments and case studies on our dataset.
-Results demonstrate the importance of the visual information in this PCR case and shows the effectiveness of the proposed model.
+Results demonstrate the importance of the visual information in this PCR case and show the effectiveness of the proposed model.

 <div align=center>
 <img width="500" src="fig/dialog_example.PNG">